rainglow/atom/README.md

 apm install rainglow
 ```

-Set `Rainglow` as the the active syntax theme then use the settings menu of the plugin to select a color theme.
-Restart your editor to refresh the changes.
+Set `Rainglow` as the the active syntax theme.

-Thanks to code4mk for adding the color switching functionality to the package!
+Then use the theme switcher in the Command Palette (cmd-shift-p, then "rainglow") to select a color theme, or use the settings menu of the plugin.

 ### Manual Installation